F5Networks/f5-telemetry-streaming/docs/userguide/quick-start.rst

-If you are familiar with the BIG-IP system, and generally familiar with REST and using APIs, this section contains the minimum amount of information to get you up and running with Telemetry Services.
+If you are familiar with the BIG-IP system, and generally familiar with REST and using APIs, this section contains the minimum amount of information to get you up and running with Telemetry Streaming.

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Note: